LighghtEeloo/underdose/Readme.md

 ### Roadmap

+- [ ] Carefully design the task primitives.
+- [ ] Snapshot before sync.
+Use a table of hashes for snapshot.
+Use a file-lock for parallel operations.
+- [ ] Undo.
 - [ ] Automatic sync.
 Allow scheduled run for trivial tasks, but abort when anything complicated emerges.
 Useful for auto git fetch and pour when your remote drugstore updates.
 - [ ] Probe for changes during `ud sync` even without being asked to.
-It's like running `git fetch` from time to time without asking can actually save your time, but to your drips instead.
+It's like running `git fetch` from time to time without asking can actually save your time, but to your pills instead.
 - [ ] Symlink support.
 Treat symlink as the file it points to and keeps track of both the pointee and pointer, namely sync the file and create the symlink automatically.
 - [x] Cascaded item under dir track.
 Assign a dir some option and some specific files other options.
 - [x] Globs in paths.